austenc/squint/README.md

 squint
 ======

-A versatile programmer's color scheme for sublime text / textmate.
+A simple set of programming-inspired color schemes for sublime text / textmate.